Failed back syndrome: Chiropractic

 Limited case series have shown improvement for patients with failed back surgery who were managed with chiropractic care.

-Avoiding post-laminectomy/laminotomy syndrome
+Alternate procedures

-Smaller procedures that do not remove bone (such as Endoscopic Transforaminal Lumbar Discectomy and Reconfiguration) do not cause post laminectomy/laminotomy syndrome.
+Smaller procedures that do not remove bone (such as endoscopic transforaminal lumbar discectomy and reconfiguration) do not cause post laminectomy/laminotomy syndrome.

 Prognosis

 Under rules promulgated by Titles II and XVI of the United States Social Security Act, chronic radiculopathy, arachnoiditis and spinal stenosis are recognized as disabling conditions under Listing 1.04 A (radiculopathy), 1.04 B (arachnoiditis) and 1.04 C (spinal stenosis).

 Return to work

 In a groundbreaking Canadian study, Waddell et al. reported on the value of repeat surgery and the return to work in worker's compensation cases.
 They concluded that workers who undergo spinal surgery take longer to return to their jobs.
 Once two spinal surgeries are performed, few if any ever return to gainful employment of any kind.
 After two spinal surgeries, most people in the worker's comp system will not be made better by more surgery.
 Most will be worse after a third surgery.

 Episodes of back pain associated with on the job injuries in the worker's compensation setting are usually of short duration.
 About 10% of such episodes will not be simple, and will degenerate into chronic and disabling back pain conditions, even if surgery is not performed.

 It has been hypothesized that job dissatisfaction and individual perception of physical demands are associated with an increased time of recovery or an increased risk of no recovery at all.
 Individual psychological and social work factors, as well as worker-employer relations are also likely to be associated with time and rates of recovery.